 -

-Gaming table.
+Game table.
 Mahogany wood, textile.
 19th century.
-Semicircular, folding game table with smooth, tapered legs and a waistline enhanced by smooth vertical stripes.
-The clean lines and absence of carvings, giving prominence to the wood, are reminiscent of 19th-century English examples.
+A semicircular, folding games table with smooth, stipe-shaped legs and a waistline accentuated with plain vertical stripes.
+The clean lines and absence of carving, allowing the wood to take center stage, are reminiscent of 19th-century English examples.

 · Size: 110x54x74 cms.